(Disclosure: Some of the links below may be affiliate links)

 My desktop computer is a huge tower case with two computers inside and I have three monitors.
 This is probably worth something like 5000 CHF.
 And this is not the worse.
 I also have servers.
 I have a huge computer rack (240 cm tall) with seven servers and some networking utilities.

 (I am not kidding, I have this in my office, at home)

-I’ve probably spent around 6000 CHF on these servers.
-I also have a custom media center, a large flat screen TV and a home cinema system.
+I have probably spent around 6000 CHF on these servers.
+Also, I also have a custom media center, a large flat screen TV and a home cinema system.
 For probably 2000 CHF more.
-Next to this, my home automation system is much cheaper.
+Next, to this, my home automation system is much cheaper.
 I probably spent about 1000 CHF on it.
 Aside from this, I have a closet full of pieces and components.

 Then I realized how much I was spending on these items and how little I was saving.
 This made me focus on my budget much more.
 So this is not so bad :) And also, managing my 10 computers installation was starting to take some time ;)

-I don’t regret spending money on this.
-This has been, and still is, a lot of fun.
-But, I went a big overboard.
-I have a lot of material that I don’t use today.
+I do not regret spending money on this.
+This has been and still is, a lot of fun.
+But, I went a bit crazy about it.
+I have a lot of material that I do not use today.
 And it takes a lot of room!
-I’m planning to downsize a bit.
-I will reduce the amounts of servers I’m using.
-For this, I’m going to dismount a few servers and sell the parts.
+I am planning to downsize a bit.
+I will reduce the amounts of servers I am using.
+For this, I am going to dismount a few servers and sell the parts.
 This will save a lot of room and maybe bring some money.
 If possible, I may also go for a smaller computer rack.
 And I have to go through my computer parts stash to save room.

 My budgeting mistakes were not my only mistakes.
 Recently, I wrote about my 9 biggest investing mistakes.
 Everybody does mistakes.
 The important thing is to learn from them.
 And never repeat your mistakes.

 What about you?
 What big budgeting mistakes did you make?